ngrok/sqlmw/README.md

 }
 ```

-Bear in mind that becase you are intercepting the calls entirely, that you are responsible for passing control up to the wrapped
+Bear in mind that because you are intercepting the calls entirely, that you are responsible for passing control up to the wrapped
 driver in any function that you override, like so:

     func (in *sqlInterceptor) ConnPing(ctx context.Context, conn driver.Pinger) error {